ilkamo/ethparser-go/README.md

 - The parser doesn't have a method to start parsing.
 I assumed that it would start parsing when the parser is created.
 I really don't like this approach this is why I added a Run method to the parser.
 This way, the caller can start the parser and control it with a context.
+- The `GetCurrentBlock` returns an int.
+I would change it to return an **uint64** to avoid possible future overflow issues.